DARE: Diverse Visual Question Answering with Robustness Evaluation: Background and Related Work

 Several VQA datasets cover specific, finer-grained scenarios.
 VCR~\cite{zellers2019vcr} targets visual commonsense reasoning, which is the ability to make assumptions about plausible explanations for the motivation and next actions and thoughts.
 It uses movie scenes as images which results in a more limiting license of the dataset.
-CVQA \cite{romero2024cvqa} and CulturalVQA \cite{nayak2024benchmarking} are VQA datasets that cover culturally diverse questions, limited to single-correct setups, and without any robustness analyses.
-TextVQA~\cite{singh2019towards} targets the ability to identify and parse text in input images.
-Similarly, DocVQA \cite{mathew2021docvqa} and InfographicVQA \cite{mathew2022info} target the ability to get information from images of documents or infographics.
+CVQA \cite{romero2024cvqa} and CulturalVQA \cite{nayak-etal-2024-benchmarking} are VQA datasets that cover culturally diverse questions, limited to single-correct setups, and without any robustness analyses.
+TextVQA~\cite{singh2019towards}, DocVQA \cite{mathew2021docvqa} and InfographicVQA \cite{mathew2022info} target the ability to extract information of images of text, documents or infographics.
 VizWiz~\cite{gurari2018vizwiz} collects images and questions asked by blind people to interact with their environment.
 This includes object identification, colour detection or reading of texts.
 The model-based MMVP benchmark~\cite{tong_eyes_2024} targets weaknesses of current models by (i) identifying image pairs which have similar CLIP-computed embeddings \cite{radford2021learning} but different DINOv2-based embeddings~\cite{oquab2023dinov2}, and then (ii) annotating them with questions about the differences.

+Some benchmarks target multiple scenarios.
+The BLINK benchmark \cite{Fu2024Blink} focuses on visually challenging tasks such as finding bounding boxes for objects, image similarity, and camera movement between images.
+MMBench \cite{Liu2024MMBench} covers perception and reasoning questions.
+The majority of the samples focus on perception.

-These specialised datasets can only provide detailed insights into one single aspect of the VLMs performance.
-However, we argue that evaluating multiple scenarios in a unified format provides more detailed insights and a better overview of current model strengths and weaknesses.
-Simply combining existing benchmarks would mix different data creation protocols as well as different question formats such as open-ended questions, multiple-choice questions and classification questions, which would in turn prevent comparable cross-scenario results.
-Moreover, in the creation of \rVQA our goal is also to avoid the use of already established and (potentially and likely) saturated datasets, and to manually validate and curate all the included data instances to ensure high data quality.
+{\em Why \rVQA?} Specialised datasets can only provide detailed insights into one single aspect of the VLMs performance.
+While benchmarks such as MMBench and BLINK target scenarios that are difficult for current VLMs, they focus on (direct) perception.
+With \rVQA we aim to cover scenarios that require reasoning such as filtering objects by a condition, spatial reasoning, and common sense reasoning.
+In the creation of \rVQA our goal is also to avoid the use of already established and (potentially and likely) saturated datasets, and to manually validate and curate all the included data instances to ensure high data quality.